SHMModbus/modbus_rtu_client_shm/docs/index.md

 - Discrete Input Registers (AI)

 All registers are initialized with 0 at the beginning.
-The Modbus master reads and writes directly the values from these shared memories.
+The Modbus server reads and writes directly the values from these shared memories.

 The actual functionality of the client is realized by applications that read data from or write data to the shared memory.